mikesidebottom/ML/pages/workshop-sessions.md

 # WORKSHOP SESSIONS 🧠

 <div class="info-box">
   These notebooks are designed to be browsed directly on this site.
 You can also work with them interactively using the "Code Along" button or check the solutions with the "Solution" button.
+For each session, you can also access the presentation slides using the "Presentation" button.
 </div>

 <div class="notebook-browser">